-Give the letter a couple of weeks to get processed, and then follow up with a phone call if you haven't received a response.
-Some states enter correspondence into a computerized registry and might be able to tell you if it was received and who is handling it.
+Wait a couple of weeks for your letter to be processed, then follow up with a phone call if you haven't received a response.
+Some states enter correspondence into a computerized registry.
+They might be able to tell you if your correspondence was received and who is handling it.